nikic/llvm-project/llvm/docs/LangRef.rst

     to ensure a pointer is not null or otherwise the behavior is undefined.

 ``dereferenceable(<n>)``
-    This indicates that the parameter or return pointer is dereferenceable.
+    This indicates that the parameter or return pointer is dereferenceable at the instant of the call.
 This attribute may only be applied to pointer typed parameters.
-A pointer that is dereferenceable can be loaded from speculatively without a risk of trapping.
 The number of bytes known to be dereferenceable must be provided in parentheses.
 It is legal for the number of bytes to be less than the size of the pointee type.

+    A pointer that is dereferenceable at a particular location in the program can be loaded from speculatively without a risk of trapping at that location.
+In general, once a memory location becomes dereferenceable, it will remain dereferenceable until the underlying object is freed.

-The ``nonnull`` attribute does not imply dereferenceability (consider a pointer to one element past the end of an array), however ``dereferenceable(<n>)`` does imply ``nonnull`` in ``addrspace(0)`` (which is the default address space), except if the ``null_pointer_is_valid`` function attribute is present.
+    The ``nonnull`` attribute does not imply dereferenceability (consider a pointer to one element past the end of an array), however ``dereferenceable(<n>)`` does imply ``nonnull`` in ``addrspace(0)``
+    (which is the default address space), except if the ``null_pointer_is_valid`` function attribute is present.
     ``n`` should be a positive number.
 The pointer should be well defined, otherwise it is undefined behavior.
 This means ``dereferenceable(<n>)``